 Lanzarote is a great destination throughout the year for those seeking sunshine, fantastic beaches, and a unique landscape.
 Lanzarote is one of the driest Canary Islands, experiencing precipitation in less than 20 days.
 Rain is more of a quick shower, and the entire amount of rain is a maximum of 150 ml.
 All the temperatures mentioned are in the shade, so add some degrees in the sun.

 Trade winds cause a mild climate and constant pleasant temperatures the entire year.
 A real winter doesn’t exist, feeling more like a lovely summer, but summer is not too hot because of the breeze.
 Average day temps are above 20°C throughout the year, excellent for sunbathing.
 I categorize the seasons slightly different to give you a better overview of what to expect in Lanzarote.

 The peak season lasts from November to April (Easter holidays) when Europeans escape from their colder wintertime.
-During the school holidays in summer in July and August, Lanzarote, especially Costa Teguise, Puerto del Carmen, and Playa Blanca, get busy again like elsewhere in Europe.
-You only want to know the 7 Best Beaches?
-Check out my Table of Content below.
+During the summer school holidays in July and August, Lanzarote, especially Costa Teguise, Puerto del Carmen, and Playa Blanca get busy again, like elsewhere in Europe.
+Do you only want to know the 7 Best Beaches?
+Check out my Table of Contents below.

 Weather and Sea Temperature for Lanzarote

 Like all Canary Islands, the south is a little warmer and drier than the north.
 Usually, there is always a light cooling breeze.